 January 15, 2026 was one of those days where the to-do list never really shrank.
 I spent a good portion of the day cleaning—more than usual, even for me.
 The house needed it, and honestly, so did my head.

-I handled the usual school routine: taking Isabella, Zion, and Joey in the morning, then picking them back up in the afternoon.
+I handled the usual school routine: taking the kids to school in the morning, then picking them back up in the afternoon.
 The rhythm of that never really changes, but some days it feels heavier than others.

 Moving Between Homes

-After school, I dropped Isabella off at Eve's house while I picked Kayla up from work.
+After school, I dropped off my daughter at Eve's house while I handled another pick up from work.
 Once that was done, I headed back to Eve's place to hang out for a bit.
 Nothing dramatic—just being together, sharing space, decompressing from the day.

-Later on, I brought Eve back to my house for the night, without the kids.
+Later on, Eve came back to my house for the night, and we had time without the usual noise and responsibility around us.
 That part mattered.
 Sometimes time without the constant noise and responsibility feels necessary just to remember who you are underneath it all.

 A Quiet Friction